The Slime Pits

 |The Slime Pits are the amorphous realm of acids, jellies and slimes.
 Even the walls drip with painful acid.
 Any trace of intelligent beings has long been dissolved.
 Still, there are rumours of great treasures deep down, hidden safely away in secret chambers without any entrance.|

 Entering the Slime Pits unprepared can be an extremely costly mistake for low-level characters.
 The branch is home to high level jelly monsters that are fast and can inflict immense damage.
-Acid blobs rapidly corrode your equipment at range and melee, azure jellies have multiple cold attacks, and death ooze attacks can inflict rot.
+Acid blobs rapidly corrode your equipment at range and melee, azure jellies have multiple cold attacks, quicksilver oozes have antimagic attacks and can engulf you, and rockslimes can trample you.
 You'll also find shining eyes that induce numerous bad mutations.

-It's much safer to explore here after acquiring:
+It's much safer to explore here after acquiring (in order of importance):

 - A source of acid/corrosion resistance (acid dragon scales, ring of resist corrosion, various artifacts, playing a yellow draconian).